 There are some major drawbacks to telephone entry systems.
-For one, they lack a camera — which raises security concerns since property staff and tenants can’t see who’s requesting access.
-They also lack a mobile app, which is a significant inconvenience in today’s digital age.
+For one, they lack a camera, which raises security concerns since property staff and tenants can’t see who’s requesting access.
+They also lack an apartment gate opener app, which is a significant inconvenience in today’s digital age.

 IP intercom systems with a mobile app

 The most secure and convenient way to open a gate with a cell phone is to install an IP intercom system with smartphone capabilities.
-An IP (Internet Protocol) gate intercom system uses the internet to transmit audio and video signals between tenants and visitors.
+An IP (Internet Protocol) gate intercom system uses the internet to transmit audio and video signals between tenants and visitors via WiFi.

 In contrast to gate access control systems, IP intercoms empower tenants to use their cell phones to open the gate for themselves and visitors.
 And unlike telephone entry systems, IP gate intercoms have cameras to transmit video and mobile apps for tenants to open the gate.

-Tenants can open the gate for themselves by tapping a button in the app when they approach the gate.
+Tenants can open the gate for themselves by tapping a button on the app when they approach the gate.